velvetkevorkian/website-2021/posts/blog/processing-and-the-guardian-api.md

 ---

 Inspired by [this article ][1] from the awesome [Jer
-\"Blprnt\" Thorp][2], I\'ve been experimenting with
-the Guardian\'s [Open Platform API][3], which gives access to ten years worth of articles in XML or JSON format.
-You have to sign up for an API key but it\'s free and easy.
-I thought I\'d put up some of the early tests I\'ve been doing with it.
-I\'ve never worked with XML before so it\'s been something of a learning experience!
+\"Blprnt\" Thorp][2], I've been experimenting with the Guardian's [Open Platform API][3], which gives access to ten years worth of articles in XML or JSON format.
+You have to sign up for an API key but it's free and easy.
+I thought I'd put up some of the early tests I've been doing with it.
+I've never worked with XML before so it's been something of a learning experience!
 These three pieces use the same code, just different search terms.
-I\'ve searched for the names of our most recent \"dear leaders\" in the news section, and, er, put the headlines in a circle.
-That\'s about as far as I\'ve got at the moment...
+I've searched for the names of our most recent \"dear leaders\" in the news section, and, er, put the headlines in a circle.
+That's about as far as I've got at the moment...

 David Cameron: